design-first/system-runtime/README.md

 Monoco addons are located on the [/addons](./addons/) directory.
 You will find all the systems that you can import on monoco.
-To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build monoco.
+To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build monoco:

 ```sh
 $ grunt build